 On April 3, 2020, the U.S. Small Business Administration (SBA) launched the Paycheck Protection Program, which was established following the signing of the CARES Act on March 27, 2020.
 On April 30, 2020, our wholly owned subsidiary, Iterum Therapeutics US Limited (Iterum US Limited), entered into the PPP loan with SVB under the Paycheck Protection Program, pursuant to the Company receiving a PPP loan of \$744 with a fixed 1% annual interest rate and a maturity of two years.
 Under the terms of the agreement, there were no payments due by the Company until the SBA remitted the forgiveness amount to Iterum US Limited or until after the 10 months after the end of the six-month period beginning April 30, 2020 (the Deferral Period).
-Following the Deferral Period, equal monthly repayments of principal amd interest were due to fully amortize the principal amount outstanding on the PPP loan by the maturity date.
-The SBA forgave \$340 of the loan in November 2020.
-Monthly amortization payments on the remaining loan balance of \$404 began in December 2020 and total principal repayments of \$69 were made during the three months ended March 31, 2022.
-The Company recognized \$0 of interest expense related to the loan agreement during the three months ended March 31, 2022.
-All outstanding amounts were repaid on March 17, 2022, effectively terminating the PPP loan.
+Following the Deferral Period, equal monthly repayments of principal and interest were due to fully amortize the principal amount outstanding on the PPP loan by the maturity date.
+The SBA forgave \$340 of the loan in November 2020 and monthly amortization payments on the remaining loan balance of \$404 began in December 2020.
+No principal repayments were made during the three months ended June 30, 2022 and principal repayments of \$69 were made during the six months ended June 30, 2022 and total principal repayments of \$77 and \$154 were made during the three and six months ended June 30, 2021, respectively.
+The Company recognized \$0 of interest expense related to the loan agreement during the three and six months ended June 30, 2022 and \$1 and \$2 of interest expense related to the loan agreement during the three and six months were repaid on March 17, 2022, effectively terminating the PPP loan.

-Scheduled principal payments on outstanding debt, including principal amounts owed to RLN holders (see Note 11 - Royalty-Linked Notes), as of March 31, 2022, for the following five fiscal years and thereafter were as follows:
+Scheduled principal payments on outstanding debt, including principal amounts owed to RLN holders (see Note 11 - Royalty-Linked Notes), as of June 30, 2022, for the following five fiscal years and thereafter were as follows:

-Year Ending March 31, (unaudited)
+Year Ending June 30, (unaudited)

 2023 \$

 2024

 2025 12,607

 2026

 2027

 Thereafter 104

 Total \$ 12,711